kirjavascript/trueLMAO/README.md

 ## what is this?

-A portable Sega Genesis / Megadrive emulator
+a portable Sega Genesis / Megadrive emulator

 ## say some keywords